 Basic Usage

-The basic usage is similar towml::des::navbar
+The basic usage is similar towml::des::navbar.

 Most normal navbars should also work with